top of page

 Depression

 Everyone experiences grief and bereavement differently and at their own pace.
 After going through a loss, it's common to feel you're on autopilot during the first year and seek professional help by the end of the second year.
-While unpredictable emotions and uncontrollable crying are normal, there is a significant difference between clinical depression and bereavement that requires a trained professional to assess, diagnose and treat
+While unpredictable emotions and uncontrollable crying are normal, there is a significant difference between clinical depression and bereavement that requires a trained professional to assess, diagnose and treat.

 Depression